-Plymouth based jazz & soul singer Louise Parker joined by her quartet, Neil Burns (guitar), Jem Fatna (drums), Tom Ball (piano) and Ron Phelan (bass) return to the Old Chapel
+Plymouth based jazz & soul singer Louise Parker, joined by her band, Neil Burns (guitar), Jem Fatna (drums) and Pasquale Votino (bass) return to the Old Chapel this autumn.

 Louise started singing late, but soon found out she had a feel for jazz.
 Her father had an extensive record collection, many Blue Note albums, ranging from Bix Beiderbecke all the way through each decade to John Coltrane.
 Her mother was very keen on Opera and folk music.

 Music was always in the background in the family home.

 Louise has played in Pizza Express Dean Street, Pizza on the Park, The Bull’s Head, Barnes and The Hammersmith Apollo.
 She has also toured extensively, and played many festivals – including Glastonbury, jazz festivals, and theatres in the UK.
 The Hammersmith Apollo was a memorial concert in tribute to Humphrey Lyttelton who she recorded with in 2008.
 She was the last singer to record with him at his studio in London – “Cornucopia 3”

 In addition to Humphrey Lyttelton, Louise has played and recorded with Dave Newton, Alan Barnes (No More Strangers), Steve Waterman, Max Turnbull (Don’t Explain), George Cooper and Matt Carter.